amit1221levi/Deep_learning_final_project/README.md

 Submitted by:

 #	Name	Id	email
-Student 1	Shaked Silverman	206232753	shaked.s@campus.technion.ac.il
+Student 1	Shaked Silverman
-Student 2	Amit Levi	207422650	amitlevi@campus.technion.ac.il
+Student 2	Amit
 Introduction

 In this assignment we'll explore deep reinforcement learning.
 We'll implement two popular and related methods for directly learning the policy of an agent for playing a simple video game.